adamsilver/fdpb/00-outline.md

 - AJAX
 - Responsive/adaptive

-## 9. A file upload form
+## 9. A file upload form (4000+)

 - A single file input
-	- Custom styling
+	- A note on aesthetics
 - A multiple file input
 	- Degradation choices
-- Drag and drop enhancement
+- A drag and drop enhancement
+	- How it looks
+	- The drop zone
+	- Providing feedback
+	- Feature detection
+	- The final script
+	- The fallback experience
+	- Small print
-- Add another patterns
+- The add another pattern
 	- Keep form there
 	- Infrequent usage
 	- Frequent usage